 To take part in a practice or event, the student must attend four (4) or more class periods that day.
 If the practice or event falls on a non-school day, the student must have attended at least four (4) class periods the previous school day.
-Eligibility: To take part in extracurricular/ athletic activities the student:

-1. Must be a student in good standing at Boone Grove Middle School.

-- 2. Must have a completed physical form along with concussion form on file in the office that is good for one calendar year.
+- Eligibility: To take part in extracurricular/ athletic activities the student: - 1.
+Must be a student in good standing at Boone Grove Middle School. - 2.
+Must have a completed physical form along with concussion form on file in the office that is good for one calendar year.
 These forms are due prior to the 1st practice. - 3.
 Athletes must have completed ten separate days of organized practice in this sport under the direct supervision of the middle school coaching staff preceding date of participation in the interschool contest. - 4.
 To be eligible for middle school athletics, the student must not reach his or her fifteenth (15th) birthday before August 15th of the school year of participation. - 5.
-Two or more failing grades at mid-terms or in a grading period will make a participant ineligible for middle school athletics/ extracurricular programs.
-One (1) failing grade in a grading period will need a minimum of 1-hour of successful tutoring each week for the grading period in the specific course the participant is failing.
-Tutoring must be done with a teacher or a visiting student educator.
-Grades when issued will impact eligibility until the next progress or grading report. - 6.
-Eligibility in sixth grade is determined by the first progress report grades earned.
+One or more failing grades at mid-terms or on a report card will make a participant ineligible for middle school athletics/extracurricular programs.
+Should there be a mid-term or report card date before the end of the sport season (last contest) or the clubs program/activity for that nine weeks, the student/athlete could earn the right to participate if his/her grades are all passing.
+Grades when issued will impact eligibility until the next progress or grading report. - Eligibility in sixth grade is determined by the first progress report grades earned.
 Final quarter grades of the previous school year will decide the eligibility for 7th and 8th grade Fall Programs.

-Note: Students transferring in from another school must have been eligible in the school from which they transferred.

-- 7. Must not have transferred from one school to another for athletic purposes because of undue influence or persuasion by any person or group. - 8.
+Note: Students transferring in from another school must have been eligible in the school from which they transferred. - 7.
+Must not have transferred from one school to another for athletic purposes because of undue influence or persuasion by any person or group. - 8.
 Must not have received, in recognition of athletic ability, any award not approved by the administration or the IHSAA. - 9.
 Must not accept commercial awards which advertise any business firm or individuals. - 10.
 Must not reflect discredit on the school or create a disruptive influence on the discipline, good order, moral or educational environment in the school. - 11.
-After absence of five or more days because of illness or injury, must present to administration written confirmation of ability to take part in athletics from a doctor licensed to practice medicine. - 12.
-Girls may not take part in a program for boys when there is a program for girls in that sport in which they can qualify as a girls' entrant. - 13.
+After absence of five or more days because of illness or injury, must present to administration written confirmation of ability to take part in athletics from a doctor licensed to practice medicine.

+- 12. Girls may not take part in a program for boys when there is a program for girls in that sport in which they can qualify as a girls' entrant. - 13.
 Must turn in form consenting to Drug Testing Program.
-(Please refer to pages 37-39 for a full description of the drug testing policy.)

-14. Must turn in transportation form and money before the first home or away contest.
+(Please refer to pages 37-39 for a full description of the drug testing policy.) - 14.
+Must turn in transportation form and money before the first home or away contest.